-- A tetracycline-class antimicrobial indicated as adjunctive therapy for severe acne available in 120 mg dosage strengths for precision dosing without multiple tablets or scoring1
+- A tetracycline-class antimicrobial indicated as adjunctive therapy for severe acne available in 60 mg and 120 mg dosage strengths for flexible dosing options1

-- DORYX® MPC 120 mg tablets were proven bioequivalent to 100 mg of doxycyline1
+- DORYX® MPC 120 tablets were proven bioequivalent to 100 mg of doxycycline

 *The usual dose of oral doxycycline is 240 mg on the first day of treatment (administered 120 mg every 12 hours), followed by a maintenance dose of 120 mg daily.
 In the management of more severe infections (particularly chronic infections of the urinary tract), 120 mg every 12 hours is recommended.

 For additional information please visit the website for Doryx® MPC Delayed-Release Tablets.

 Indication and Usage